 Once a student commences dissertation work, another committee, the Dissertation Supervising Committee will provide academic supervision.
 The Dissertation Committee is often the same or very similar to the Program Committee.
 It will guide the student through the dissertation process and evaluate the final research product.

 CCC Ph.D.
 Program awards degrees in three disciplines:

 Despite the uniqueness of this approach to doctoral education, the program will be structured like a traditional doctoral program in terms of hours and course work.
 In summary, coursework will comprise the first four semesters, with a year following for the capstone to prepare for dissertation research and prelims.
 The total numbers of hours to complete all degree requirements is 48.

 Below is a list of the several broad skill areas, divided into more specific skills, that CCC students will obtain through coursework, seminars, internships, mentoring, research experiences, and other activities.

 Policy Evaluation Skills:

-Student funding will be on an annual basis.
-First-year funding will consist of a fellowship.
-Thereafter, continued student funding will be multi-tiered and contingent on performance and adequate progress through the graduate program.
-Funding for those qualifying students in years 2-4 will take the form of research and teaching assistantships and qualifying students will receive dissertation fellowships in their final year of study.
+Student funding is awarded be on an annual basis.
+First-year and second-year funding will consist of a fellowship.
+Continued student funding after year one will be contingent on performance and adequate progress through the graduate program.
+Funding for those qualifying students in years 3-5 will take the form of research and teaching assistantships.

 Participation in funded research should provide additional graduate support as well as offering critical research and training opportunities during at least part of the anticipated second through fourth years of funding.
 The CCC Ph.D.
-Program will actively encourage and train students to pursue external funding.
+Program actively encourages and train students to pursue external funding.